wonderland-archive/privacy-pools-core/packages/contracts/test/invariants/PROPERTIES.md

 - vetting fee withdrawal:
 -- decrease: fee non withdrawn, token balance
 -- increase: entry point balance (+ ghost: total fee out)

+### Batch Withdrawals

+Additional functionality have been added to the protocol to allow batch withdrawals, in terms of invariant, the original ones should still hold.
+Some new ones are introduced:

+- batch relayer balance should never be positive
+- processing fee should be paid as the fee taken on the sum of individual withdrawals, `sum(withdrawal amount)*relayer fee / 10_000`
+- same for the recipient balance, it should be the sum of individual withdrawals recipient balance (minus fees), `sum(withdrawal amount) - sum(withdrawal amount)*relayer fee / 10_000`